realdragon70/Algo2020/README_Eng.md

 - Re-competition limit is 3 times.
 If it continues to run out of control, the team that goes a little farther from the last attempt will win.

+- If a car hit into a fence or obstacles, it is not the case for re-competition becuase you can go backward and continue driving.

 ### ■ Other rules